Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

-The Seller’s real estate agent, when representing you, is the listing agent.
+- The Seller’s real estate agent, when representing you, is the listing agent.
 Their goal is to get you the highest and best price for your home in the shortest amount of time on the market.

-- The Buyer’s real estate agent, represents the buyer and seeks to assist the buyer to get the lowest price for the home
+- The Buyer’s real estate agent represents the buyer and seeks to assist the buyer to get the lowest price for the home

 - Lender/Bank—if a loan is involved

 - Title Insurance Company —A company that issues insurance regarding the title of real property.
-So, when the new owner takes purchases the home, the house is not encumbered with debts and issues that belong to the past seller or sellers.
+So, when the new owner purchases the home, the house is not encumbered with debts and issues that belong to the past seller or sellers.

 - Documentation Preparation Fee for transferring the deed

 - Escrow Fees – your escrow officer is the key to a smooth transaction.
 Since you are the seller, your listing agent, Jay Valento, should know several reliable escrow companies in your area to assist with the closing of the sale.
+Examples would be Cardinal Escrow, Anchor Seaport Escrow, or International City Escrow.

-Notary Fees – usually runs about $10 to $25 or more depending on the document that needs to be notarized
+about $50 to $100 or more depending on the document that needs to be notarized

-Loan Fees – possible fees required by the buyer’s lender if the buyer buys with an FHA or VA loan.
+- Loan Fees – possible fees required by the buyer’s lender if the buyer buys with an FHA or VA loan.
 This amount can vary.

 The buyer may ask the seller to pay for their closing costs in the purchase contract.
-Usually, the buyer asks for up to 3% of the purchase price for closing costs to be paid by the seller.
+Usually, the buyer asks for up to 3% of the purchase price for theese costs to be paid by the seller.
 You as the seller can negotiate this item.

 Demand Fee – your bank that has your loan now may charge a fee for documents so your loan can be paid off through the sale in escrow.